How significant is the problem

 In fact over 98% of persons with melanoma will be cured, however less than 25% of persons with advanced or stage 4 melanoma survive more than 5 years.
 Therefore it is very important to recognise skin cancers as early as possible.

-To diagnose melanoma early, self-monitoring (with help from partner when available) is important.
+To diagnose melanoma early, being aware of our skin and monitoring for new and changing skin lesions (with help from partner when available) is important.

 Check the ABCDE guidelines for self-detection essentials.